marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 Maximum three parameters may be used in an event.
 :::

-Events are stored on the blockchain, in the block's receipt tree.
+Events are stored on the blockchain in the block's receipt tree.
 These events can be retrieved by dapps.

-## Remind IDE
+## Remix IDE

 It's a web-based IDE for Solidity.
 It can be found at [https://remix.ethereum.org/](https://remix.ethereum.org/).
 It's suitable for